healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/nutrichef/nutrichef-vacuum-sealer-pkvs18bk.md

 The Nutrichef PKVS18BK comes with a latch lock, meaning you have to press down on the lid to get the lock to click into place.
 There are two buttons on each side of the lid for releasing the lid.

 While the lock works very well, it does demand a significant amount of force to click it closed.
 Our reviewers found it necessary to use both hands to securely lock the lid into place.
 This can be a bit cumbersome for one-handed operation of the sealer.

+### Failed - Extra Features

+Bag Cutter: No

+Bag Holder: No

+Bag Hooks:

+Removable Drip Ttray:

+The Nutrichef PKVS18BK, an affordable vacuum sealer, doesn’t have any extra features.

 Usability
 ---------